mwiseca/Python-syntax-aid/README.md

 below your program cut and paste into program as needed.
 To hide comments use the getpass one.
-I added another file that allows you to choose between on two or three quote strings.
+I added another file that allows you to choose between on two or three quote strings. classes were added on august 4 2022.
+A new file with if statments with equality operator was added on september 1 2022.
+This can be used to help learn a multimodal text editor by copying code to it and cutting and pasting to were wanted.